28 February 2019

 My gaze slid from the bookshelf and fell back on Hope.
 Her breathing was soft and regular.
 A siren sounded again, but her breathing remained unchanged.
 I turned off the light, crept into the hallway, and gently shut her door and pressed my ear against the thin wood panels.

 The living room din was loud and mumbled into white noise.
 I heard John and Erin’s laugher above everyone else’s on the balcony.
 I held my breath and leaned into the door, but I couldn’t hear Hope’s breathing.
 I stood there a few more moments, breathing softly and appreciating the freedom to do it.
-That’s what meditation is to me: calmness in a storm and choice of focus, but with an awareness of what’s happening around you.
-A faint lion’s roar rippled across Balboa, through the forest of withering Redwoods, and into our building; it was inaudible in the hallway room, but I could hear it reverberating in the hollow wooden door.
-In the jungle, the long wavelengths of a lion’s deep roar travel across plains and through forests and mark their territory.
-Every night it was quiet and I heard the subtle roar, I wondered if the lion knew it was in a zoo.
+A faint lion’s roar rippled across Balboa, through the forest of withering Redwoods, and into our building; it was inaudible in the hallway room, but I could hear it reverberating in the hollow wooden door just like the airplane engines.
+In the jungle, like in our city, the long wavelengths of a lion’s deep roar or a jets low rumble travel across plains and through forests or bricks.
+In the jungle, the range of their roar marks their territory.
+Though the Balboa Park Zoo was one of the world’s largest and nicest, animals were still caged, and I wondered if the lion knew that.

 I realized I was slouching.
 I stood upright and pulled my shoulders back and took another deep breath.
 I exhaled slowly, and glanced at the illuminated hands on my almost archaic scuba watch, older than my new young neighbors from Metairie.
 I could see the hands without my glasses, and it was around 11:30, plus or minus a bit of blur.
 I walked back outside and joined my friends on the balcony.